The Cognitive Architect: Reclaiming Agency in the Age of Weights

 IV.
 What’s Next? #

-In our first deep dive, “The Illusion of Control,” we will explore why the deterministic state machine is dead, and how we must learn to architect within the “Worst-Case Semantics” of a Markovian world.
+First stop: “The Illusion of Control.”
+The deterministic state machine is dead.
+We’ll figure out how to architect inside the “Worst-Case Semantics” of a Markovian world.

 The age of the coder is evolving into the age of the architect.
 Let’s start building.